Tribute to Julian Manduca

 Julian was seen by the Maltese public as a strong reference point when it came to controversial environmental issues, including waste management, land use, GMOs, the chemical crisis at the Magħtab landfill, and large-scale development projects such as the Hilton, Ta’ Ċenċ, and the golf course.

 His sudden death in 2005 sent shockwaves through the environmental community, which lost one of its most dedicated, wise, and knowledgeable spokespersons.
 It is because of Julian that Friends of the Earth Malta is part of this large network of environmental groups spread across the globe.
-Despite the fact that Julian had moved on from Friends of the Earth Malta, he still put it countless hours as a volunteer in order to continue protecting Malta’s environment.

 All forthcoming staff and volunteers at Friends of the Earth Malta continue to assume Julian’s mantle, by carrying on his good efforts to protect Malta’s land, air, and water as best as they can.